prog4biol/pfb2019/README.md

 #### What is the Command-Line?

-Underlying the pretty Mac OSX GUI is a powerful command-line operating system.
+Underlying the pretty Mac OSX Graphical User Interface (GUI) is a powerful command-line operating system (OS).
 The command-line gives you access to the internals of the OS, and is also a convenient way to write custom software and scripts.

-Many bioinformatics tools are written to run on the command-line and have no graphical interface.
+Many bioinformatics tools are written to run on the command-line and have no Graphical User Interface.
 In many cases, a command-line tool is more versatile than a graphical tool, because you can easily combine command-line tools into automated scripts that accomplish tasks without human intervention.

-In this course, we will be writing Python scripts that are completely command-line based.
+In this course, we will be writing Python scripts and running them exclusively from the command-line based.

 ### The Basics

 #### Logging into Your Workstation